“The function of science fiction is not always to predict the future but sometimes to prevent it.” — Ray Bradbury.

 In my bestselling novels Immortality (pub 2007) and its sequel Ghost of the Gods (pub 2014), the Colorado River and other great rivers are drying up, forests and farms are dying, massive super-wildfires are burning out of control, and mass animal extinction events are occurring.
 These environmental problems trigger a pandemic caused by my imaginary COBIC-3.7 bacteria.

-Twenty years after Immortality was written, in the real world, the Colorado River and the Mississippi River are drying up, forests and farms are dying, super-wildfires are burning out of control, mass animal extinction events are occurring, and a pandemic called COVID-19 has swept the land, partially as a result of climate change forcing wild animals into closer proximity with people.
+The first draft of Immortality was completed in 1998 with a different title, God’s Clay.
+Twenty years after that first draft, in the real world, the Colorado River and the Mississippi River were drying up, forests and farms were dying, super-wildfires were burning out of control, mass animal extinction events were occurring, and a pandemic called COVID-19 was about to sweep the land, partially as a result of climate change forcing wild animals into closer proximity with people.

-I wonder if that second bacterial brain in our gut senses the damage we’re doing to our Earth, and is begging us to stop before we make our planet unlivable.
-Maybe that’s what that stomachache means?
+I wonder if that second bacterial brain in our gut senses the damage we’re doing to the Earth, and is begging us to stop before we make our only home unlivable.
+That would be one hell of a stomachache.

-We, in our advanced society, take comfort in thinking that we are on track to discover all there is to know and that science is zeroing in on more explanations every day, but the truth is, we know so very little.
-The history of science is one of brilliant theories proven wrong and replaced by newer, brilliant theories, only to have those newer theories replaced, too.
+We, in our advanced society, take comfort in thinking that we’re on track to discover all there is to know and that science is zeroing in on more explanations every day, but the truth is, we know so very little.
+The history of science is one of brilliant theories proven wrong and replaced by newer, brilliant theories, only to have those newer theories also replaced.
 It’s the great eternal cycle of science, which quite often has nothing to do with the refinement of theories and everything to do with chaotic revolution.

 By 2015, scientists had “proven” that quantum entanglement was a real reproducible experimental fact.
 Arguably the greatest physicist in the history of the world, Einstein thought quantum entanglement was ridiculous and called it “Spooky action at a distance.”